21 Head-Turning Internet Access Statistics (2025)

 When looking at the collection of countries considered developed, 93% of those populations are already online.
 That percentage increases slowly each year, with an annual growth rate below 1%.

-Experts argue that internet connectivity in any country will never reach 100% because some people don’t want or need it.16
+Experts argue that internet connectivity in any country will never reach 100% because some people don’t want or need it.15

-19. Connecting to the Internet With Wearables Has Increased 8% Over the Past Five Years, but the Smartphone Still Leads the Way
+19. Connecting to the Internet with Wearables Has Increased 12%, but the Smartphone Still Leads the Way

-Internet connectivity with wearables — smartwatches, rings, and even glasses — grew by 8% among American consumers in 2017 from 1% just two years earlier.
+Internet connectivity with wearables — smartwatches, rings, and even glasses — grew by 12% among American consumers from 2017 to 2023, reaching 20% usage in 2023.

 Back in 2017, Smart TVs surpassed desktops as the preferred medium for internet access.

-In 2017, more than one-third (34%) of Americans used Smart TVs to connect to the internet, while only 30% turned to desktop computers for internet access.
+In 2023, more than half (54%) of Americans used Smart TVs to connect to the internet, while only 20% turned to desktop computers for internet access.
 And that divide continues to grow.17

 Internet Access: Fostering Global Connectivity

-Some statistics on internet access are nothing short of astounding, while others are easier to understand.
+Some statistics on internet access are nothing short of astounding, while others I find easier to understand.
 Demographics, geographic locations, and income all influence how people connect online.
-We’re also starting to see shifts in how children use the internet.
+I’m also starting to see shifts in how children use the internet.

-We encourage you to use these statistics to understand how internet access works worldwide and form your own opinions on how you’d like to approach connectivity in your own home and business.
+I encourage you to use these statistics to understand how internet access works worldwide and form your own opinions on how you’d like to approach connectivity in your home and business.

 You may, for instance, follow the trend of fewer young adults connecting to the internet via smartphones.
 Or perhaps you live or do business in a developing nation and want to assist in the push for easier internet access for all.